National Weather Service United States Department of Commerce

 • Blizzard Warning is issued when sustained or gusty winds of 35 mph or more prevail, combined with falling or blowing snow, visibility of one quarter of a mile or less, and last for at least 3 hours.

-• Wind Chill Warning is issued when the combination of extreme cold and winds occur.
+• Extreme Cold Warning is issued when dangerously cold air temperatures or wind chill values are expected or are occurring.
 This combination will result in frostbite, hypothermia, or even death when exposed in this type of condition for an extended period of time.
-These are issued when wind chill values are expected to be less than -15F.

 Advisories are issued for less serious weather conditions that will not cause immediate threat to life and property.
 Advisories will be issued when weather conditions will impact motorists, outdoor activities, or public events.
 These events could become life-threatening if proper precautions are not taken.